-Long past memories of annual visits to an amusement park, visualised through the slow time of a pinhole.
+Distant memories of annual visits to amusement parks visualised through an assemblage of slow time through a pinhole.

 Opera houses, palaces, rocket launch rings - a wonder world stretched through an anamorphic pinhole projection.

-Encounters with structures within the barren expanse of Canadian wilderness, realised through impossible vistas formed by the rotations of a circuit camera.
+Visualisations of magical encounters of structures within the barren expanse of wilderness realised through impossible vistas formed on infrared film with the rotations of a circuit camera.

 Down in the Park

 World Pinhole Week(?)